Give Back Projects

 - hosting a 2 hour radio show on WXYC focusing on Asian music interspersed with stories from time abroad as a Phillips Ambassador

 - organizing virtual or in-person outreach presentations about their study abroad experience at their hometown high school or community organization

 - coordinating a photo exhibit with images from Asia

 - writing an article for their hometown newspaper or a campus publication

 - participating in UNC Pearl Hacks, a female coding conference designed to promote women in computer science

 - presenting hands-on techniques for Traditional Chinese Medicine to high school students

-- inviting a guest speaker to campus to discuss a topic of interest and relevance to their study abroad experience
+- inviting a guest speaker, virtual or in-person, to discuss a topic of interest and relevance to their study abroad experience

 - giving a group presentation on interning in Asia to Kenan-Flagler Business School students

-Students are also required to participate in one study abroad fair (held each September and January) or other similar event as part of their commitment to the program.
+Students are also required to participate in one study abroad fair, held each September and January, or other similar event, virtual or in-person, as part of their commitment to the program.